jonastheiler/customer-segmentation-report/README.md

 #### Reflection

 Although the exercise was very taff (especially at the beginning) it was again a great experience for me and my data science journey.
-Never the less, I would like to mention a few points:
+I would like to mention a few points:

 The data analysis at the beginning was the most difficult part.
 The cleaning process followed a logical structure, but seemed a bit rudimentary.
 Apart from deleting columns and rows and transforming some other columns, there would be many